 What's more, in contrast to a health stipend that really comes with no accountability, a QSEHRA allows small businesses to keep the unused funds at the end of the year and it's only paid out when employees submit a claim for reimbursement.

 What's best for your business?

-As you can see, QSEHRA is a great option for small businesses that want a flexible, affordable option for health benefits for their staff.
-The customizable design of Take Command Health's QSEHRA administration tool helps small businesses create a small business HRA that works best for their budget and business.
+As you can see, QSEHRA is a great option for small businesses that want to offer benefits to their employees that are flexible and affordable for health benefits for their staff.
+The customizable design of Take Command's QSEHRA administration tool helps small businesses create a small business HRA that works best for their budget and business.

 Still wondering what the best option is for your business?
-Learn more about our small business platform or schedule a call with one of our small business HRA experts today.
+Learn more about your options for small business health insurance or schedule a call with one of our small business HRA experts today.